U.S. News & World Report

 - Listed Duquesne among its top 75 universities nationwide, based on our contributions to the public good.

-- Original or attested copies of official academic records from at least the last four years of education.
-Credentials should be submitted in the native language with certified English translations and sent directly from the school and/or university.
+- Original or attested copies of official academic records from the last four years of education.
+Credentials should be submitted in the native language with certified English translations and sent directly from the school and/or university you attended.
 Photocopies are not considered official.

 - A personal statement of at least 300 words which answers the following questions and includes any examples of research, shadowing or volunteering experiences: - What is unique about you? - Why have you chosen this major? - How will Duquesne help you to achieve your academic, personal and professional goals?